simces/VU-blockchain/hash_gen/README.md

 ---

 ### Overview of the algorithm
-**Appending salt to the input:** The function takes the input string and appends a predefined salt value to it.
+**Appending salt to the input:** the function takes the input string and appends a predefined salt value to it.
 This salt is a constant string `"nKd_n3aTsP3siT"`.

-**Initializing the hash value:**
-The function initializes a hash value using a prime number, `prime1 = 709607`.
+**Initializing the hash value:** the function initializes a hash value using a prime number, `prime1 = 709607`.

 **Iterating over each char:**
-For every character in the salted input, the function performs a series of bitwise operations:
+for every character in the salted input, the function performs a series of bitwise operations:
 - It first calculates the character's ASCII value and performs bitwise operations (`<<` left shift and `>>` right shift) on the hash value.
 - It then combines these shifted hash values with the ASCII value of the character.

 **Adding length-based value:**
-After processing all characters, the function adds a value based on the length of the input (multiplied by `prime2 = 295099`) to the hash.
+after processing all characters, the function adds a value based on the length of the input (multiplied by `prime2 = 295099`) to the hash.
 This step ensures that strings of different lengths will produce different hashes.

-**Generating hex hash output:**
-Finally, the function generates a 64-character hexadecimal string as the hash output:
+**Generating hex hash output:** finally, the function generates a 64-character hexadecimal string as the hash output:
 - It iteratively modifies the hash value using bitwise operations involving `prime1`.
 - For each iteration, it selects one hexadecimal digit (from the string `hex = "0123456789abcdef"`) based on the current hash value (using `hash % 16`) and appends it to the output string.
 - This process is repeated 64 times to generate a 64-character long hash.